fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 import App from "./App"
 ```

 [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) two modules, enabling them to be used in that file.
-The module <i>react-dom/client</i> into the variable _ReactDOM_, and the module that defines the main component of the app is placed into the variable _App_
+The module <i>react-dom/client</i> is placed into the variable _ReactDOM_, and the module that defines the main component of the app is placed into the variable _App_

 Let's move our <i>Note</i> component into its own module.